tp-codings/KITTIVIS_3D/README.md

 ## Preparing data for training: pre_process_kitti.py
 **Note:** The following scripts are from [zhulf0804](https://github.com/zhulf0804/PointPillars) who has implemented the PointPillars method in python with PyTorch.
 He used a different Numpy version than I did which might lead to issues.
 To resolve this, you can either adjust the Numpy version and make the necessary modifications in the code, or create a new Conda environment based on the PointPillars implementation being used (recommended), which includes the appropriate dependencies for training.
 The script pre_process_kitti.py is responsible for creating an annotation database, which is used for comparison in the training process and for the creation of Train-Val-split.
+On my machine it takes about 5 minutes to preprocess the dataset.
 After this, the folder structure should look like:

 ```bash
 .